Ex-JPMorgan trader contests UK regulator's 'Whale' findings - FT

-A former JPMorgan Chase & Co (JPM.N) trader has filed an appeal with a London tribunal court to challenge civil findings made by Britain's financial watchdog against the bank over the "London Whale" debacle of 2012, the Financial Times reported on Sunday, citing tribunal records.
+July 6 A former JPMorgan Chase & Co trader has filed an appeal with a London tribunal court to challenge civil findings made by Britain's financial watchdog against the bank over the "London Whale" debacle of 2012, the Financial Times reported on Sunday, citing tribunal records.

 The French national was accused of participating in a conspiracy to hide losses within JPMorgan's Chief Investment Office in London by marking positions in a credit derivatives portfolio at inflated prices.